 Founder & product insight

-A practical note on How we decide whether evening wind-down sessions belongs inside a calm routine app for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.
+A practical note on Product fit: evening wind down sessions for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.

 Direct answer